‘No spread of Omicron seen despite testing over one lakh a day’

 In South Africa, where the Omicron outbreak was first detected, hospitalisations and ICU admissions have risen in the last week.
 What is the likely impact of such heavily mutated viruses on the daily life of societies?

 Virus mutations do not always result in severe disease and death.
 We have the examples of flu, SARS and H1N1 before us.
 Also, in South Africa, the cases of Omicron that have needed acute or intensive care is lower than during the previous waves of the pandemic (caused by other variants of the virus).
-Besides, the two-dose vaccination coverage in South Africa is lower (27%) than that in India (37%).
+Besides, the two-dose vaccination coverage in South Africa is lower (27 per cent) than that in India (37 per cent).

 What are the precautions one can take apart from double-masking, getting fully vaccinated, social distancing and maintaining hand hygiene?